Five Questions To Ask Your Boss

 Want a better relationship with your boss?
 It’s easier than you think to create a great working relationship.
 The secret is effective communications and a mutual understanding of what you expect from each other.

-Ask these questions on a regular basis, so that you know you and your boss are on the same page.
+Ask these questions on a regular basis, ensuring that you and your boss are on the same page.
 Try inserting one or two of them into your one-on-one meetings with your boss — in the most open-ended way you can.
 Let your boss surprise you!

 - How can we best work together?
 Learning to work together is an iterative process.
 Ask this question on a quarterly basis.
 Be prepared with your own answer if your boss turns this around and asks you.